Grant helps retired BCTGM member pay big medical bills

-Hospital Care Grants, offered through Union Plus, are among the latest benefits introduced to help union members cope with financial difficulties related to health care, education, and disability/job loss.
-The Hospital Care Grants, which never need to be repaid, provide $1,000 to help union members deal with high out-of-pocket medical bills and reduce the stress that accompanies health care debt.
+Hospital Grants, offered through Union Plus, are among the latest benefits introduced to help union members cope with financial difficulties related to health care, education, and disability/job loss.
+The Hospital Grants, which never need to be repaid, provide money to help union members deal with high out-of-pocket medical bills and reduce the stress that accompanies health care debt.

 "I am very grateful for the Union Plus grant.
 It helped me pay off some doctor and hospital bills, which, of course, relieved a lot of anxiety," says Campbell.
 Grants are available to union members with a Union Plus Credit Card, Union Plus Insurance policy or a Union Plus Mortgage.